Connect

 v Just cause eviction policies support residential stability by limiting the reasons a landlord can evict tenants to causes such as nonpayment of rent, intentional damage to the unit, or other violations of terms within a rental lease.

-vi Property tax relief for income-qualified homeowners. (n.d.).
-Retrieved from https://www.localhousingsolutions.org/act/housing-policy-library/property-tax-relief-for-income-qualified-homeowners-overview/property-tax-relief-for-income-qualified-homeowners/
+vi Property tax relief for income-qualified homeowners. (n.d.). https://www.localhousingsolutions.org/act/housing-policy-library/property-tax-relief-for-income-qualified-homeowners-overview/property-tax-relief-for-income-qualified-homeowners/

 viii Health professionals use social prescribing as an alternative to traditional prescriptions to improve patients’ health.
 Examples of social prescribing programs include Parkrx and Walk with a Doc.